Empirical View

 The internet has drastically changed the way we work, spend our leisure time and communicate with one another.
 It is estimated that the number of internet users worldwide is 3.2 billion (in 2015 – see below).
 In addition to this, there are an estimated 971 million websites currently online.1 The rise of the internet as well as the continued growth of access around the world and through different technologies is likely to continue to change our lives in unpredictable ways.

 # Empirical View

 # Growth of the Internet

 The number of Internet users worldwide has skyrocketed since the birth of the World Wide Web.
 On the 20 December 1990, the world’s first website and server went live at CERN.
 The first ever website was published by the Internet’s creator, Sir Tim Berners-Lee, on 6 August 1991 and in 1993 CERN made the World Wide Web available on a royalty free basis to the public domain.
 By 1993, there were 14 million Internet users worldwide and 130 websites.

-Access to the Internet is almost universal in developed countries and although usage rates are much lower in the developing world.
+Access to the Internet is almost universal in developed countries and although usage rates are much lower in the developing world, they are increasing.
 The chart below shows the increasing number of internet users.

 An even more recent development is the use of internet enabled mobile devices including phones and tablet computers.
 The chart below shows the slow rise until the the late 1990s which gave way to the dramatic increase in mobile device subscriptions in the beginning of the 21st century.

 # ARPNET: The Evolution of the Pre-Internet